BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 This will enable exporting visualization files, so that we can visualize the simulation after it has finished.
-Furthermore, we enable the output of the diameter of our simulation objects (by default named "Cell"), and the gradient data of the extracellular diffusion
+Furthermore, we enable the output of the diameter of our agents (by default named "Cell"), and the gradient data of the extracellular diffusion

 ### Build and run the simulation